justinlawee/instacart/README.md

 ```
 Once saved, the Streamlit app will work as expected.

-These files are essential for full pipeline execution and should be downloaded manually from Kaggle.

 ---

 ## 🔮 Future Product Ideas Inspired by Project Experience